gooddata/gooddata-ui/docs/execution_rest_api_and_results.md

 The first dimension of the data is the "rows", the second is the "columns".
 For more information, see 'Dimensions' in [Result Specification \(resultSpec\)](result_specification.md).

-For details, see [executeAfm test scenarios](https://github.com/gooddata/gooddata-js/blob/master/test/execution/execute-afm.test.js#L228)from the GoodData JavaScript SDK.
+For details, see [executeAfm test scenarios](https://github.com/gooddata/gooddata-js/blob/master/test/execution/execute-afm.test.js#L228) from the GoodData JavaScript SDK.

 GoodData JavaScript SDK automatically requests all pages and merges them into one canvas.